hayabusapb/MNI_7T_DICOM_to_BIDS/README.md

 ```
 ### Apptainer / Singularity (HPC deployment)

-To install the converter with Apptainer, clone the Github repository (APB forked main branch) and build the project using the Apptainer definition file:
+To install the converter with Apptainer, clone the Github repository (APB forked main branch) and build the project using Apptainer recipe file (.def):

 ```sh
 git clone https://github.com/hayabusapb/MNI_7T_DICOM_to_BIDS